 By comparison, in our mixed driving tests with the Tesla Model 3, we achieved an outstanding 310-mile range, and while the Model 3 won’t compete with the Model S in terms of speed nor provide the same driving dynamics as the Taycan Turbo, it is undoubtedly an extremely important factor when it comes to owning and driving an EV.

-Thankfully, the Taycan Turbo does support rapid DC charging, where as standard you can attain up to 270 kW of input, meaning you can get from 5-80% in just 22.5 minutes.
-However, we suspect many won’t have access or be able to locate a 270 kW charger, and instead will be accustom to 50 kW chargers.
+Thankfully, the Taycan Turbo does support rapid DC charging.
+As standard you can attain up to 270 kW of input, meaning you can get from 5-80% in just 22.5 minutes.
+However, we suspect many won’t have access to nor be able to locate a 270 kW charger, and instead will be using 50 kW motorway chargers.
 Here, the Taycan Turbo will get to 80% in 93 minutes.